chrlns/bean/README.md

     $ make program

 Currently you cannot do anything useful with Bean but I will try to make a simple "hello world" pin 13 blink java class runable on the Bean VM.
+You can run (or at least try to run) the Hello program on the PC with:

+    $ ./bean -cp java/target/classes/ Hello

+It will probably fail fast.